shaloo/docs.arcana/docs/tutorials/videos/an_academy.md

 Web3 developers can [integrate their dApp with Arcana Auth SDK]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) for one or more of the following reasons:

-* Onboard dApp users via social authentication, Passwordless login
+* Onboard dApp users via social authentication, Password-free login
 * Obtain an EIP-1193 standard Ethereum provider for enabling Web3 operations
 * Use the Auth SDKs embedded Web3 wallet provider for allowing users to sign blockchain transactions